nsidc/granule-metgen/src/nsidc/metgen/spatial/INTEGRATION_GUIDE.md

-# Integration Guide for MetGenC
+# Integration Guide for MetGenC Spatial Module

 This guide explains how to integrate the spatial polygon generation module into the main MetGenC codebase.

+## Overview

+The spatial module has been simplified to use a single, optimized polygon generation approach that combines concave hull generation with intelligent buffering to achieve 98%+ data coverage with minimal vertices.

 ## 1. Configuration Integration